mnit-rtmc/iris/docs/incident_dms.md

 _Range_ is the distance from an upstream sign to the incident.
 There are four defined ranges, each with a number of freeway _[exits]_ in between.
 For this purpose, exits which are part of the same interchange are treated as one (for example, both off-ramps of a cloverleaf).
+Also, _intersections_ are included in the exit count.

 Range    | Exits | Maximum distance
 ---------|-------|--------------------------------